posti logo

 Ordering from abroad and customs clearance

-All items arriving from outside the EU must be cleared
+All shipments arriving from outside the EU must be cleared

 All goods from outside the EU must be cleared.
-At a minimum, customs clearance may mean that you inform Customs of the contents of the item.
-Customs clearance may involve duties, like VAT, customs duty and excise duty, but not necessarily.
+At a minimum, customs clearance may mean that you inform Customs of the contents of the shipment.
+Customs clearance may involve duties, like VAT, customs duty and excise duty.

 These are collectively referred to as import taxes or charges.